helendaisy/milestone-band-project/README.md

 ## > Technologies Used

-- HTML ~ main Language used to structure the individual pages of the website.
+- HTML ~ Main Language used to structure the individual pages of the website.
-- CSS ~ styling language used to format and visually build upon the accompanying HTML.
+- CSS ~ Styling language used to format and visually build upon the accompanying HTML.
-- Bootstrap Framework ~ Used as the core structuring of the website, ensuring mobile-first design and responsive size display.
+- Bootstrap ~ Used as the core structuring of the website, ensuring mobile-first design and responsive size display.
 3.3.7 used as the project was started prior to release of 4.
-- Cloud9 IDE & Terminal ~ Used as the IDE for this project and to commit to local repository and push to GitHub.
+- Cloud9 ~ Used as the IDE.
-- Github ~ Used to host the deployed website and repository of all previous versions of the build.
+- Git ~ Used to host the deployed website and repository of all previous versions of the build.
 - Google Chrome Developer Tools ~ Used as the core test phase throughout the project build life, testing the responsiveness of elements and CSS visuals.
-- [HTMLcolorcodes](https://htmlcolorcodes.com/color-picker/) ~  used to obtain hexadecimal/rgba/hsl values of colours and decide on the theme colors for the site.
+-
 - Some Imported Javascript & JQuery ~ For the Modal and Responsive Navbar expand & collapse functionality.
 - Balsamiq - used as above for the mock up wireframes.
 - Pen & Paper ~ Used for the Creation of intial planning stage Wireframes.